steveseguin/electroncapture/README.md

 On macOS, this is especially helpful since there is a lack of audio routing controls.

-Please note:  To use this feature, you will need to elevate the app's privilleges, which can expose the user to security issues on untrusted websites.
+Please note:  To use this feature, you will need to elevate the app's privileges, which can expose the user to security issues on untrusted websites.

 ### Pinning and click-pass thru